 The finest wheat and the mineral waters fresh from the springs are utilised, and by means of a most ingenious machine, the hollow rods of macaroni are turned out in large numbers.
 Finally, they are packed in boxes and cases, and sent off to the principal agent in Daylesford, Mr J. W. King, who in turn forwards them to all parts of the country.

 After operations ceased in the 1930s, the factory building remained in the Lucini family and was eventually revived as a restaurant by Maria Viola, the great-granddaughter of Pietro Lucini .
-However, the restaurant has closed and the fate of Australia’s first pasta factory remains uncertain.
+However, the restaurant closed and for some time the fate of Australia’s first pasta factory was uncertain.
+In 2022, it was purchased by two local women who already owned a local bluestone church they ran as a wedding and events venue.
+They have set out to restore the property and its many murals, painted by Giacomo Lucini, hoping to open it to the public with accommodation and an events space.